SaiDheerajKurma/TIC-TAC-TOE/README.md

 <a href="https://drive.google.com/file/d/1CWKa7IhsIPYYN9rIGHhv1ldV2nZhUhLw/view?usp=drive_link">Also Done a app for it if you need app then hear is the Google drive link<br></a>

-To play in pc it will be upload soon
+To play in pc check the second branch you can see the applicaion details .